OSS-MLOPS-PLATFORM/oss-mlops-platform/applications/integration/documentation/cloud-hpc-integrability.md

 ## Testing

 Now that your VM is ready to accept SSH connections for HPC platforms and you have access to one, you are now ready to test integrability.
 Be aware that there is still much setup to be done depending on the vendor.
-In our case we first need to create two SSH keys with the first one for the cloud VM and the second for the HPC platform.
+In our case we first need to create two SSH keys with the first one for the cloud-HPC bridge and the second for the HPC platform.

 For the first cloud platforms usually provide easy ways to setup SSH keys during the VM creation, which means you should utilize the provided documentation to create a key pair for the VM.
 For example see CPouta key pair setup.
 You can also generate a key pair locally with the command is: